wjslager/CSD2/CSD2a/IBG/README.md

 ## Todo
 - Add variation over time: list manipulation
-- Clean up the code:
- - Move functions to separate .py files
 - Check for duplicate code?

 ### Extra
 - Check all files ending with .wav and load them
-- Option to input each list at booting the program (or load from disk)
+- Option to bypass generation and load from file

 ## Issues
 - Clicks when samples are retriggered